Sophia Elizabeth De Morgan: Other causes

-Spiritualist
+Spiritualism

-Her views on spiritualism adapted the philosophy of Emanuel Swedenborg, and influenced in particular Evelyn Pickering, who married her son William.
-She was impressed most, in table-turning, by the medium Daniel Dunglas Home.
+De Morgan developed a sustained interest in spiritualism.
+Her views adapted aspects of the philosophy of Emanuel Swedenborg and later influenced Evelyn Pickering, who married her son William.

+Her interest intensified following the death from tuberculosis of her eldest daughter, Alice, in 1853.
+She investigated séances and other phenomena associated with the developing spiritualist movement.
+She was particularly impressed, in table-turning, by the medium Daniel Dunglas Home.